Scotty McCreery Honors Fallen Vietnam Soldier With Memorial Day Performance Of “The Dash”

 Scotty McCreery Recorded A Powerful Military Tribute Song Called “The Dash”

 Grand Ole Opry member Scotty McCreery recorded a song called “The Dash” early in his career.
-The track was inspired by a sad, real-life story and is a powerful tribute to our fallen military heroes.
+A sad, real-life story inspired the track, which serves as a powerful tribute to our fallen military heroes.

-McCreery’s sophomore album See You Tonight contained every type of song you could think of.
-There was the romantic title track, the fun-loving “Feelin’ It,” and a touching song titled “The Dash.”
+McCreery’s sophomore album, See You Tonight, contained every type of song imaginable.
+Some of the tracks included the fun-loving “Feelin’ It” and a touching song titled “The Dash.”

-“The Dash” was written by songwriters Kyle Jacobs and Preston Brust, and was included as the eighth track on See You Tonight.
+Songwriters Kyle Jacobs and Preston Brust wrote “The Dash,” which was included as the eighth track on See You Tonight.

 RELATED: 21 OF THE MOST POWERFUL COUNTRY SONGS ABOUT THE MILITARY